Lemirq/CouchCommander/README.md

 **Remote control your computer from your phone with a professional, modern interface.**

+I keep having this problem where I sit down to watch a movie/tv show/anime on my bed through my monitor.
+And my laptop and monitor are realllyyy far away.
+Now I can take my wireless keyboard to bed to control it, but this is wayyy too annoying.
+So I created CouchCommander.

 CouchCommander is a cross-platform desktop application that lets you control your computer's media playback, mouse, keyboard, and more from your smartphone over Wi-Fi.
 Perfect for when you're relaxing on the couch and need to control your laptop!

 ## ✨ Features